What is CPT?

 Students must maintain the following terms in order to stay on CPT, renew CPT, or change employers on CPT:

-- Must maintain a CGPA of at least 2.0 (undergraduates) or 3.0 (graduates).
+• Must maintain a CGPA of at least 2.0 for undergraduates or 3.0 for graduate students.

 Students can participate in unlimited part-time CPT (20 hours per week or less) with no consequences.